 Stephen graduated from Duke University with a Bachelor of Science in 2000.
 He graduated from The Wharton School of the University of Pennsylvania in 2007 with an MBA in Real Estate.

 Vice President of Development

 Devon manages all aspects of development, capital improvement projects and due diligence efforts undertaken by the Firm and its partners.
 Additionally, Devon performs various asset management functions, including but not limited to lease negotiation, asset and portfolio valuation, financial analysis and dispositions.
 Devon joined Rubenstein Partners in 2008.
-Key Rubenstein investments include the Belvoir Corporate Center, 1150 Northbrook, 30 Montgomery, One Washington Square, 495 Business Center, Maryland Trade Center III, Crossroads Center, Centerpoint and 2900 Eisenhower.
+Key Rubenstein investments include the Belvoir Corporate Center, 1150 Northbrook, 30 Montgomery, One Washington Square, The Center at Innovation Drive, Maryland Trade Center III, Crossroads Center, Centerpoint and 2900 Eisenhower.